Did you know?

 ‘In 2006 we had an “orange” year – where the veld was alive with all the orange species you find in the wild flowers of Namaqualand, such as the gazanias.
 The following year the veld was so thickly carpeted with white flowers it looked like it was covered in snow.
 The next year the veld was dominated by Namaqualand daisies…’

 A combination of when the region gets rain and the temperature variations determines what flowers the veld produces each year.

-In addition to its flowers, this well-maintained reserve situated 15km from the town of Springbok offers some of the best wildlife and birding in the Northern Cape.
+In addition to its flowers, this well-maintained reserve, situated 15km from the town of Springbok, offers some of the best wildlife and birding in the Northern Cape.

 Over 45 species of mammals are found here, including the endangered Hartmann’s zebra (also known as the Hartmann's mountain zebra), the aardwolf and the honey badger, as well a wide variety of antelope.
 To date, 94 species of birds have been recorded here, including the Cape eagle owl, marsh harrier and the cinnamon-breasted warbler.

 The Myers hiking trail is an excellent option for those wanting to see a wide variety of wildlife.
 Several hikes are offered – from 2km to 8km to accommodate all ages and fitness levels.
-A 72-year-old gentleman from Holland who completed the 7km trail hike with two walking sticks takes line honours at the Goegap Nature Reserve.
+A 72-year-old gentleman from the Netherlands who completed the 7km trail hike with two walking sticks takes line honours at the Goegap Nature Reserve.

 As Jonk puts it: ‘Whatever your interests, this area is absolutely fantastic.
 I don’t think anybody can come here and not be touched by it.
-As for the stargazing and the full moon … I can assure all visitors they have never experienced anything like this.’
+As for the stargazing and the full moon … I can assure all visitors they have never experienced anything like it.’

 Travel tips & Planning info